cloudsen12PLUS/cloudsen12PLUS.github.io/_data/content/blog/2022-08-04--repositories.en.md

 To complete the package, I chose to use [Tailwind](https://tailwindcss.com/) for the CSS.
 It was also a tool I wanted to test, after many years of experimenting with utility classes.
 I explained a little about my experience [here](https://pedrokehl.net/en/blog/thoughts-on-tailwind-and-utility-classes/).

-## "Serverless" Hosting: Netlify
+## "Serverless" Hosting:

-I stayed between Netlify and Vercel to host the site.
-Netlify had the CMS authentication gateway facility, which works without any additional configuration.
+I stayed between  and Vercel to host the site.  had the CMS authentication gateway facility, which works without any additional configuration.
 Vercel has an analytics part that I wanted to explore.
 I ended up opting for Netfly for the convenience.
 It also offers a very simple way to create contact forms in a Jamstack environment (although I eventually opted for a more agnostic solution using [Web3Forms](https://web3forms.com/)).

-For the images, I chose [Cloudinary](https://cloudinary.com/), a service that manages, transforms and delivers objects via CDN, and integrates masterfully with Netlify CMS.
+For the images, I chose [Cloudinary](https://cloudinary.com/), a service that manages, transforms and delivers objects via CDN, and integrates masterfully with  CMS.

 The project repository is on GitHub.